Laurel McNall, Ph.D

 University at Albany’s Distinguished Doctoral Dissertation Award (2006)

-McNall, L.A. & Nicklin, J. (in press).
+McNall, L.A. & Nicklin, J. (2021).
 At our best at work and at home: A qualitative investigation to guide post-pandemic work-life.
 Accepted at European Journal of Applied Positive Psychology.

 McNall, L.A., Bennett, M.*, & Brown, M.M.
 (2021).
 Does trait mindfulness help working college students get more satisfaction?
 The mediating role of work meaning and work-to-school enrichment.
 European Journal of Applied Positive Psychology, 5, 1-13.